carlosrodrih/rebelwayAppliedML/README.md

-# Week 2 - A* Algorithm and Data Extraction
+# Week 2 – A* Algorithm Assignment

-This branch contains several **Houdini HIP files** and a custom **Houdini Digital Asset (HDA)** implementing the **A\*** pathfinding algorithm.
-The goal of this week is to understand how to compute paths procedurally and how to work with data inside Houdini.
+This branch focuses exclusively on the **A\*** Houdini Digital Asset (HDA), expanded with new functionality as part of the Week 2 assignment.

-## A* Pathfinding HDA
+## Assignment Overview
-The A* tool demonstrates how to compute optimal paths on a grid or mesh using a heuristic-driven search.
+The goal of this week was to extend the A\* tool and introduce more advanced behavior inside Houdini.
+The updates include:

-### Features
+### ✔ Multiple Starting Points
-- Calculates shortest paths using the A* algorithm
+The algorithm now supports **several starting positions** instead of just one.
-- Visualizes the resulting path
+In the context of the HDA, each starting point represents an **NPC**, all navigating independently toward the same target (Main).

-Useful for procedural motion planning, crowd steering, and tool development inside Houdini.
+### ✔ Step-by-Step Visualization

-## Data Extraction Exercise
+A new **step slider** was added to visualize the progress of the pathfinding process.
-This branch also includes a simple exercise on **data import and export in Houdini**, covering:
+This allows you to:
-- Exporting attributes or point data to external files
+- Observe the A\* search expanding through the grid
-- Importing data back into Houdini for processing
+- See each NPC follow its calculated shortest path
-- Understanding how to structure and clean data for procedural workflows
+- Scrub through the algorithm frame-by-frame for debugging or teaching purposes